Alto's Odyssey: Development

 The game was intended to be a successor to Alto's Adventure, rather than a game that rethought the mechanics of the series.
 Other mechanics such as a grappling hook were considered, but were axed because they complicated the one-touch gameplay.
 Wall-riding and balloon bouncing were added in order to build more verticality into environments as Team Alto felt the game world was too static in Adventure.
 The new biomes expanded the scope of the game a great deal, with one developer commenting "That approach required us to virtually triple the amount of assets we were producing, and item zones we were creating to place content in the environment".
 Each area was designed to feel distinct to play, instead of being a purely visual change.
 The ruins in particular were inspired by the worlds of games like Journey and Ico.

 Code from the original game was used in Odyssey, but was significantly modified.
 Odyssey uses the Metal API on iOS, which the developers switched to for better performance and stability over OpenGL.
 The game aims for a 60 frames per second target, and uses lower quality shaders for weaker hardware in order to maintain performance.
 Odyssey takes advantage of Apple's Haptic engine in order to give feedback for landing a trick or when the player interacts with the game world.

 Alto's Odyssey was initially launched only on iOS, with an Android release slated for a later date.
-On February 21, 2018, the game was released on the App Store at a price of US $4.99.
+On February 21, 2018, the game was released on the App Store at a price of US$4.99.
 On June 4 of that year, the game was awarded an Apple Design Award.
 Later in July it was released on the Android platform as a free-to-play game.
 In an interview with Team Alto, they cited disappointing revenue for premium games on Android as the reason for turning to a free-to-play model.

-On August 4, 2019, Team Alto announced that Alto's Odyssey, alongside Alto's Adventure, would be released for Microsoft Windows, PlayStation 4, and Xbox One on August 13, 2020, as part of The Alto's Collection.
-A MacOS port came out on February 19, 2020, and a Nintendo Switch version was released on November 26, 2020.
-A version for Apple Arcade with an additional city area was set for release on July 16, 2021, under the title, Alto’s Odyssey: The Lost City.
+On August 4, 2019, Team Alto announced that Alto's Odyssey, alongside Alto's Adventure, would be released for Microsoft Windows, PlayStation 4, and Xbox One on August 13, 2020, as part of The Alto Collection.
+A macOS port came out on February 19, 2020, and a Nintendo Switch version was released on November 26, 2020.
+A version for Apple Arcade with an additional city area was set for release on July 16, 2021, under the title Alto's Odyssey: The Lost City.